 Verbal communication involves talking to government agencies or donors seeking funds.
 The communication must be formal to semi-formal for the donor to take you seriously.
-You must also have done your research about your project with necessary documents readily available so you can be sure to explain the project clearly.
-This will give the donor confidence that you know about what you are doing and talking about with them.
+You must also have done your research about your project so you can be sure to explain the project clearly.
+This will give the donor confidence that you know about what you are doing.